Lupinus elmeri

 Lupinus elmeri is an uncommon species of lupine known by the common names Elmer's lupine and South Fork Mountain lupine.
-It is endemic to California, where it is known only from a few scattered occurrences in the northernmost slopes of the North Coast Ranges.
+It is endemic to California, where it is known only from a few scattered occurrences in the northernmost slopes of the North Coast Ranges, in Trinity county.

+Description

 This is an erect perennial herb with a thick reddish stem and green, hairy herbage.
 It reaches a maximum height near 90 cm.
 Each palmate leaf is made up of 6 to 10 leaflets up to 6 cm long.
 The inflorescence bears pale yellow flowers each roughly a centimeter long which are not arranged in whorls as they are in many other lupines.
 The fruit is a hairy legume pod up to 5 cm long.
+The bloom period is from the months of July and August.
+The flowers color is yellow and white.
+It is most commonly found in the month of July.